CylonicRaider/heim/client/site/about/privacy.md

 that you provide on or to a Third-party Service or that is collected by a Third-party Service is provided directly to the owner or operator of the Third-party Service and is subject to the owner's or operator's privacy policy.
-We're not responsible for the content, privacy, or security practices and policies of any Third-party Service.
+We are not responsible for the content, privacy, or security practices and policies of any Third-party Service.
 To protect your information we recommend that you carefully review the privacy policies of all Third-party Services that you access.